backstage/backstage/docs/features/kubernetes/authentication.md

         secretAccessKey: ${AWS_SECRET_ACCESS_KEY}
 ```

 Here, the `accessKeyId` and `secretAccessKey` fields represent the IAM keys for your AWS IAM user with EKS access.
-We recommend mounting these fields as secrets at runtime, eg. with a secret manager.
-Do not: hardcode credentials in your Backstage config, push config containing IAM credentials to a repository, or push credentialsto a container registry as part of a prebuilt Backstage image.
+We recommend mounting these fields as secrets at runtime- for instance, with a secret manager.
+Do not hard code credentials in your Backstage config, push config containing IAM credentials to a repository, or push credentials to a container registry as part of a prebuilt Backstage image.

 ## Client Side Providers